dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 - A working Hugo site that is deployed on the internet.
 - Docker so you can run the Docsearch scraper image.
   - Alternatively you can run the scraper without Docker using Python.
+- Familiarity with the command line (to run Docker).
 - An account with Algolia.
 - A search index on Algolia.